Bio

 She won First Prize in the Winchester Poetry Prize 2023, Second Prize in the London Magazine Poetry Prize 2022, and the Vincent Cooper Literary Prize 2019.
 She was shortlisted for the Oxford Poetry Prize 2022, the Aesthetica Creative Writing Award 2022, the Brunel International African Poetry Prize 2021, the Bridport Prize for Poetry 2020, and the Oxford Brookes International Poetry Competition 2019.
 She was also Highly Commended in the Manchester Poetry Prize 2023, Commended in the Verve Poetry Festival Competition 2020, and nominated for Best of the Net in 2020.

-Her poetry and prose have been published in the TLS, The Poetry Review, The London Magazine, Magma, bath magg, and elsewhere.
+Her writing has been published or is forthcoming in the TLS, The Poetry Review, The London Magazine, Magma, Oxford Poetry, bath magg, and elsewhere.
 Her work has also been anthologised by Broken Sleep Books, Verve Poetry Press, 20.35 Africa, and Brittle Paper.

 She is the Reviews Editor at Poetry London and has guest- or co-edited issues of Magma, Poetry Wales, and Tentacular.
 She is also a Ledbury Poetry Critic, an Obsidian Foundation Fellow, and an editor at Magma.